Eshya/shared-auth/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🆘 Support

-For support and questions:

-- 📧 Email: support@bliink.id

----

 **🔐 Secure • ⚡ Fast • 🔧 Simple**